Azure/azure-powershell/src/SqlVirtualMachine/SqlVirtualMachine/help/New-AzSqlVMGroup.md

 Accept wildcard characters: False
 ```

-### -Tags
+### -Tag
-The tags to associate with the SQL virtual machine group
+The tags to associate with the SQL virtual machine group.

 ```yaml
 Type: System.Collections.Hashtable